This article will share how I cheaply transfer money abroad using an app & website called Wise (formerly TransferWise).

 STEP 2: Once signed up, click on ‘Send Money‘:

-STEP 3: Select the currency that you want to send and receive currencies in.
-In this example, I want to send my SGD to MYR.
-So I need to change the USD to SGD:
+STEP 3: Select the sender currency.
+In this example, I want to send SGD to MYR.
+So I need to set the currencies to:

 - The conversion rate for that day and is guaranteed for 48 hours.